Mammoth Mountain Ski Area Snowfall History

 Of all the big snow years, 2017 was the deepest base of snow that I have seen on the hill.

-Pretty amazing if you look at that chart below, the Mountain had a 60-inch September back in the early 70s with an 85-inch October in 2004.
+Pretty impressive, if you look at the chart below.
+The Mountain had a 60-inch September back in the early 1970s, with an 85-inch October in 2004.
 That October was the best early-season skiing most of us old-timers in Mammoth have ever had.